Updated 9/23/2023 Diarrhea is when someone has loose, watery stools. Normally, diarrhea is self-contained and it goes away on its own.

 Probiotics have been proven to help restore the natural gut bacteria that antibiotics kill. when the natural bacteria in the gut is disturbed, the person will develop all kinds of digestion problems.
 There is all kind of probiotics on the market.

 Another major cause of diarrhea is an infection called c-diff or Clostridium difficile.
-C-diff is an infection of the colon that can be life-threatening especially to the elderly.
+C-diff is an infection of the colon that can be life-threatening, especially to the elderly.
 C-diff is highly contagious.

 Each year in the United States, about a half-million people get sick from C. difficile, and in recent years, C. difficile infections have become more frequent, severe, and difficult to treat.
-Recurrent C. difficile infections also are on the rise.
+Recurrent C. difficile infections are also on the rise.

 Signs and Symptoms of C-Diff Include: